DavidBuchanan314/plcmine/README.md

 ~56 million DIDs per second on my 3950x, using 32 threads.

 (Edit: `mine_nogmp` now goes at 99M/sec, using optimized bigint routines.
-More optimizations pending!)
+Build it with `make mine_nogmp` - I'll make it the default in the future.)

 ## How does it work?